Plantagenet style

 The Plantagenet style or Angevine Gothic is an architectural style of western France, mainly of the second half of 12th and the 13th century.
 By Eugène Viollet-le-Duc it was called "Style ogivale Plantagenêt", something like "Plantagenet Ribs Style".
 It is named by the House of Anjou-Plantagenet.

 It is characterized by cross-ribbed vaults and extremely curved relatively domelike vaults.

 Conditions

 Preceding modes of vaulting

 In the 11th and early 12th century, in southwestern France, barrel vaults were preferred for church ceilings, as well of architectural basilicas as of the quite numerous hall churches.
 In the 12th century those barrels could have pointed arch reliefs.
-Very few, but important churches, Périgueux Cathedral, Angoulême Cathedral and Fontevraud Abbey, were vaulted in another way; not only their crossings but also naves an din two of them transepts and choirs were covered with compound domes, possibly after Byzantine examples.
+Very few, but important churches, Périgueux Cathedral, Angoulême Cathedral and Fontevraud Abbey, were vaulted in another way; not only their crossings but also naves and in two of them transepts and choirs were covered with compound domes, possibly after Byzantine examples.

 Political conditions

 In 1128, the wedding of the Norman princess, Roman-German-Emperor's widow and heir of the English Throne Matilda with Geoffrey Plantagenet, Count of Anjou, laid the base of the rule of the House of Anjou-Plantagenet in England and parts of France.
 Their son Henry marrying Eleanor of Aquitaine in 1152 gained the rule over the southwest of France.
 But after the Battle of Bouvines in 1214, the Duchy of Anjou north of Loire River was controlled by the French crown.

 Under the rule of Louis VII, since 1131 and allone since 1137 King of France, Eleanor's divorced first husband, about 1140 the Gothic architecture was initiated in the surroundings of Paris, the Île-de-France, in those days the French Crown land and some adjacent territories.
 It is characterized by peaked arches and by cross-ribbed vaults, derived from groined vaults.